simon-staal/Odyssey_C_Compiler/admin/log.md

 **18/03/2021**
 Finished the test script, and tested it on a case which passes!
 Also intentionally changed the assembly to be wrong and it correctly identifies the failure to ensure it wasn't a false positive.
 Added a new section in the log to track which testcases pass.

+*Update_1*
+Added `While` class in AST for while loops, now correctly producing the AST for while, added relevant test cases to AST section.
+This now means our parser / AST is fully able to parse all the basic features outlined by the spec.
+The goal now is to finish codegen for all these constructs, and then to start on intermediate features.